lucianofedericoolmedo/moxieChallenge/README.md

     scripts/setup.sh
     ```

 TO supply step 12: You can (after you see the project on), open a second terminal, navigate to the source main folder, enter the virtualenv and run the second one.
+You should also consider steps 15.
     ```bash
     scripts/create_super_user.sh
     ```